top of page

 We wonder why the owners and management wasn't on site more and opened more frequent, taking sales from pop up events, or posting as often as we did to keep our organic reach up?
 Did everyone forget that we need to sell art every week and not just on the first Friday?
 Who really thinks an artist can survive on a day of sales?
 (Spoiler: Unfortunately all of indy arts support this model of barely trying. )

 At first we thought the building would continue upholding the pillars of what made Indy Walls special, but they were only mimicking terms and talking points without any real understanding of the community.
 Imposters playing dress-up art-gallery.
-Eventually someone will out them, but likely not today.
-We thought eventually the community wouldn't go along with the lies so willingly, but here we are, 2 years later, and ultimately our community suffers for it.
+Eventually someone will out them.
+We thought the community wouldn't go along with the lies so willingly, but here we are, 2 years later, and ultimately our community suffers for it.

 This ongoing charade has served as a receipt for their bullshit, lies, and gross incompetence.
-All parties involved would have been happier with the outcome, had they never considered a group of amateurs with no prior experience.
+All parties involved would have been happier with the outcome, had they never considered a group of amateurs with no prior experience could do what we do.
 Instead, everyone should have let the experienced professional with over a decades-long resume of accomplishments to run his business, while the novices minded theirs.

 We've embarrassingly seen enough.
 We're glad it's over.
-We're ashamed that it's taken this long.
+We're ashamed that not a one of you could tell the truth.

 -Indy Walls Management